JexApi/jex-official-api-docs/web-socket-streams.md

 * The websocket server will send a `ping frame` every 3 minutes.
 If the websocket server does not receive a `pong frame` back from the connection within a 10 minute period, the connection will be disconnected.
 Unsolicited `pong frames` are allowed.

 ## 其他说明
-- contract 订单的 sell订单数量的 wss 统一为负数
+- The WSS of the sell order quantity of the contract order is unified as a negative number

 ## Stream Detailed Stream information